luizbgomide/EclipsePhase2e-ptbr/src/12/01-resolving-combat.md

 The GM rolls against a target of 30.
 They get a 07, which would be a success, except that Jinx’s roll of 69 is higher.
 Jinx hits!

 Jinx’s medium pistol inflicts DV 2d10.
-Jinx was using [burst-fire](04-ranged-combat.md#firing-modes) for extra damage (+d10), and her two superior successes gives her another 2d6, for a total DV of 3d10 + 2d6.
+Jinx was using [burst fire](04-ranged-combat.md#firing-modes) for extra damage (+d10), and her two superior successes gives her another 2d6, for a total DV of 3d10 + 2d6.
 She rolls a 7, 5, 5, 1, and 3, for a total damage of 21.

 The exhuman has kinetic armor of 10, so only 11 of that damage gets through (21 − 10).
 They have a Wound Threshold of 8, so that inflicts a wound!
 Looking at the section on [wound effects](16-physical-health.md#wound-effects), the GM sees that the exhuman must make a SOM Check or get knocked down.
 They roll a 09 against a SOM check of 75, so the exhuman stays on their feet.